konsumer/Organelle_OS/README.md

 ### `make pi_sdl_i2c_rotary`

-This is same as `sdl` above, but uses i2c drivers for primary rotary-encoder attached to [GPIO 2/3](https://pinout.xyz/pinout/i2c).
+This is same as `sdl` above, but uses i2c drivers for primary rotary-encoder attached to [GPIO 2/3](https://pinout.xyz/pinout/i2c), and does not support joystick/keys.
 Double-check `I2C_ROTARY` in [Makefile](./Makefile) matches the i2c address of your rotary-encoder.

 ### `make pi_i2c_rotary_oled`